dylanhayes/dylanhayes.github.io/_posts/2024-03-03-Copilot-Pro-in-Everyday-Life.md

 ## PowerPoint

 The first time you hit the Copilot button in PowerPoint, write up a prompt and see the results will be the same sort of **WOW!** moment you got when you saw the results of your first ChatGPT prompt.
 In my case, I needed to create a PowerPoint to explain the Lunar New Year to Cub Scouts.
-A simple bit of prompting produced a decent PowerPoint that vibrant colours, suitable images and the text I needed to introduce the concept of the lunar new year and the zodiac animals, and the significance of the year of the Dragon.
-I would have taken a while to do that in my previous workflow of ChatGPT, DALLE images and then pasting it all into PowerPoint and trying a few designs.
+A simple bit of prompting produced a decent PowerPoint that featured vibrant colours, suitable images and the text I needed to introduce the concept of the lunar new year and the zodiac animals, and the significance of the Year of the Dragon.
+I would have taken a while to do that in my previous workflow of ChatGPT, DALL-E images and then pasting it all into PowerPoint and trying a few designs.

 ![PowerPoint Wow Moment](../images/2024-03-03/powerpoint.png)

 The same functionality of prompt based content generation is repeated across the other Office applications.